June

 Train Big.
 Save Big.
 Win Big.

-Access over 200 expert-led training sessions… for just $1,599
+Access around 100 live, expert-led training sessions… for just $1,599

 We promise you'll be satisfied.

-If Complying with New Pregnancy and Postpartum Accommodation Rules fails to meet your needs in any way, we will refund 100% of your tuition – every penny you paid – but your course materials and registration bonuses will be yours to keep.
+If Complying with Final Pregnancy and Postpartum Accommodation Rules fails to meet your needs in any way, we will refund 100% of your tuition – every penny you paid – but your course materials and registration bonuses will be yours to keep.
 No hassles, no questions asked.